yumium/tech_notes/Systems Performance.md

 Micro-benchmarks tend to be faster to run, iteratre, debug, and is more stable

 Sometimes experimentation can expose problems faster than observability

+**Methodologies**

+Methodologies are a way to document the recommended steps for performing various tasks in systems performance.
+Without a methodology, a performance investigation can turn into a fishing expedition: trying random things in the hope of catching a win.